Kulebaksky District

-Kulebaksky District (Кулеба́кский райо́н) was an administrative and municipal district (raion) in Nizhny Novgorod Oblast, Russia.
+The Kulebaksky District (Кулеба́кский райо́н) was an administrative and municipal district (raion) in Nizhny Novgorod Oblast, Russia.
 It was located in the southwest of the oblast.
 The area of the district was 938.9 km2.
 Its administrative center was the town of Kulebaki.
 As of the 2010 Census, the total population of the district was 52,377, with the population of Kulebaki accounting for 68.3% of that number.

 History

 The district was established in 1929.
 Per Law #65-Z of May 12, 2015, the district was transformed into a town of oblast significance of Kulebaki.
 In a similar manner, Law #60-Z of May 8, 2015 abolished Kulebaksky Municipal District and transformed it into Kulebaki Urban Okrug.

 Administrative and municipal divisions

 As of May 2015, the district was administratively divided into one town of district significance (Kulebaki), two work settlements (Gremyachevo and Veletma), and four selsoviets (comprising twenty-four rural localities).
 Municipally, Kulebaksky Municipal District was divided into three urban settlements and four rural settlements.